cassmastern/lers-sandbox/docs/about.md

 # How This Site Was Developed and Deployed

+Well, basically, I had a project back in 2021 conceived as a flirt with the concepts of cloud, CI/CD, Docker, and GitHub Actions, and I chose the subject matter to be Docker and kubectl.
+For this, August 2025 demo, I 'containerized' the dynamic (development) layer and created topics dedicated to Azure Cloud and Azure DevOps.
+In addition, tweaked the layout, enhanced content navigation, and had ample opportunity to play with various build/version control/deploy/publish/monitor/etc — features, constructs, mechanisms and bugs.
+Thanks.

 ## Architecture Overview

-This documentation site is deployed using a hybrid static-dynamic architecture, containerized with Docker and served via Azure.
-The site is built with MkDocs and enhanced with Mermaid.js for diagram rendering.
+The site is deployed using a hybrid static-dynamic architecture, containerized with Docker and served via Azure.
+It is built with MkDocs, a Python-based static site generator/platform and enhanced with Mermaid.js for diagram rendering.

 ### Static Site Layer